biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 .. image:: ../_static/dumptab.png
    :width: 450px

 Same for the `Uploader` tab, we now have 979 documents uploaded to MongoDB.
-Exact number may change depending on source file that is downloaded.
+Exact number may change depending on when the source file that is downloaded.

 .. image:: ../_static/uploadtab.png
    :width: 450px